Operation of the Board

-H = Number of meetings held during the time the director held office or was a member of the Committee during the fiscal year.
+H = Number of meetings held during the time the director held office or was a member of the Board committee during the fiscal year.

-A = Number of meetings attended during the time the Director held office or was a member of the Committee during the fiscal year.
-Non-Committtee members also attend Committee meetings from time to time; these attendances are not shown.
+A = Number of meetings attended during the time the director held office or was a member of the Board committee during the fiscal year.
+Non-Committtee members may also attend Board committee meetings from time to time; these attendances are not shown.

 Nominating & Governance

-The Board seeks to achieve a mix of skills, experience and expertise to maximize the effectiveness of the Board and utilizes a skills matrix in reviewing Board composition and in succession planning.
+The Board seeks to achieve a mix of skills, experience and expertise to maximise the effectiveness of the Board and utilises a skills matrix in reviewing Board composition and in succession planning.
 The following lists the mix of skills, experience and diversity the Board has and is looking to achieve, taking into consideration the strategic objectives of the Company.

 Key Board Skills and Experience